afs-public/ascend-sdk-typescript/docs/models/components/settlementdate.md

 # SettlementDate

 Defaults to T+1 for equities if this is not provided.
-Calculated using the execution_time field in Eastern Time.
+Calculated by the execution's execution_time field in Eastern Time.

 ## Example Usage